reddorf/FanSATstic/README.md

 FanSATstic
 ==========

-This project is the solution given to a university's assignment.
+This project is the solution given to a university assignment.

 First it was created for a local search SAT solvers competition.
 But as we are seeing more algorithms these ones are being integrated to the original solver.

+All the algorithms are first added as a test version and then are improved step by step.

 ********************************
 Algorithms and Program Arguments

-                                 |
 + To specify the path to the cnf formula file

 	-f/--file {FILE}